 The racing industry has made many claims as to why jockeys need to use whips, including safety reasons to enable a change to a horse's direction if they are likely to collide with another horse or trackside objects.
-In response to this claim, a comparison of the whip hand for a total of 400 jockeys evenly divided between those riding clockwise with those riding anti - clockwise, was undertaken to determine if the whip was predominantly held in the outside hand to counter a horse's natural tendency to veer away from the bend (McGreevy & Oddie 2011).
+A recent UK study has found that 'whipping free' races having only 40% of incidence reports compared to 'whipping permitted races' with 60% of total reports (Thompson et al 2020).
+Interference is described as the actions of one horse or jockey affecting another on course, which may or may not involve physical contact.
+This study demonstrates that interference was more prevalent where whipping is permitted which is not consistent with claims that whips are needed to reduce interference.
+Another study also showed that the hand used for whipping for a total of 400 jockeys was evenly divided between those riding clockwise with those riding anti - clockwise.
+This study was undertaken to determine if the whip was predominantly held in the outside hand to counter a horse's natural tendency to veer away from the bend (McGreevy & Oddie 2011).
 The results did not support claims that the whip is used for safety reasons to guide horses to avoid collisions irrespective of the direction of the track.
 Less than half of the jockeys held the whip in their left hand (outside hand) on a clockwise track whereas over 90% held the whip in the right hand (outside hand) whilst racing on a counter-clockwise track.
-The authors concluded that the predominant hand used for whipping was based more on the handedness of the jockey rather than the direction of the track given that on average about 86% of people are right handed.
+The authors concluded that the predominant hand used for whipping was based more on the handedness of the jockey rather than the direction of the track given that on average about 86% of people are right-handed.